 Every parent feels exhausted after the end of a long day caring for their child, but special needs parents have it tough.
-Varying disabilities and diagnoses force them to remain expertly vigilant, assist their child with things that come naturally to other kids, and keep up with an endless of ocean of doctor appointments, which may involve numerous specialists, including a concierge doctor.
+Varying disabilities and diagnoses force them to remain expertly vigilant, assist their child with things that come naturally to other kids, and keep up with an endless ocean of doctor appointments, which may involve numerous specialists, including a concierge doctor.

 Don’t forget about the pharmacy, picking up foods to meet special diets, and the fact that children with disabilities often have irregular sleep patterns.
 It’s truly a never-ending experience, but one that shows just how much love and devotion parents have for their children.

 With all of that time and attention placed on their special needs child, it can be easy to neglect other children as well as their partner.
 Parents have to juggle the extra help their child needs with the care of their other children and still find time to be romantic or simply relax with their lover.

 For a lot of families like these, couples often find themselves considering a divorce.
 The stress can simply become too much for them to bear, or what made their relationship great has fallen away as they care for their child.
 It’s a tough act to hold together, but special needs children can and do help their parents bond as well.